Choosing the Best Computing Platform for your CompanyBy Ali Aurangzeb, Head of Global Marketing on 20-12-2019

 Once a vendor has been finalized a formal contract defines the future mode of operations and business rules.
 The RFP can act as a good reference or even definition of the project and guide of the understanding between the vendor and client, however it shouldn't be considered as the main contractual document by default.
 A proper, central contract governing all aspect of the partnership should be drawn up, giving protection and legal coverage to either party.
 Once the system has been implemented and its operations regularized, it is important to periodically review it to make incremental updates and changes.
 This helps in avoiding the system getting out of date and requiring major overhauls, reducing complexity and costs.

 Make sure early on that you are not wasting time working with a vendor that always has a non-negotiable term in their contract with their clients that is not favorable to your company.
 So due diligence on the contractual side of the deal should be carried out separately on the selection process to see if a good working and legal fit exists.

-Written by Ali Aurangzeb, Head of Global Marketing
+Ali Aurangzeb, Head of Global Marketing

 View our collection of material and relevant resources pertaining to the global finance and leasing industry.
 Download Infographics, Profiles, Videos and Whitepapers.Explore